-Professors Grinnell, Laber, and Severance (Chairperson); Associate Professors Gatti, Michael, Shirland, Squire and Tashman; Assistant Professors Battelle, Gurdon, Parke, and Rogowski.
+Professors Grinnell, Laber, Severance and Thimm (Director); Associate Professors Gatti, Kraushaar, Michael, Shirland, and Tashman; Assistant Professors Battelle, Gurdon, and Parke.

-PREREQUISITES FOR ACCEPTANCE TO CANDIDACY FOR THE DEGREE OF MASTER OF BUSINESS ADMINISTRATION
+BUSINESS ADMINISTRATION PREREQUISITES FOR ACCEPTANCE TO CANDIDACY FOR THE DEGREE OF MASTER OF BUSINESS ADMINISTRATION

 The MBA program consists of three Tiers of courses.
-Tiers I and II must be completed successfully before a student is admitted to candidacy for the degree.
-Students will be admitted to the Graduate College before Tiers I and II are completed, and enrollment in Tier II courses will be restricted to students who have applied for admission to the Graduate College.
+Tier I must be completed successfully before a student is admitted to candidacy for the degree.
+Students will be admitted to the Graduate College before Tier I is completed, and enrollment in Tier II courses is restricted to students who have applied for admission to the Graduate College.